moby/moby/docs/sources/userguide/usingdocker.md

-page_title: Working with Containers
+page_title: Working with containers
 page_description: Learn how to manage and operate Docker containers.
 page_keywords: docker, the docker guide, documentation, docker.io, monitoring containers, docker top, docker inspect, docker port, ports, docker logs, log, Logs

-# Working with Containers
+# Working with containers

 In the [last section of the Docker User Guide](/userguide/dockerizing) we launched our first containers.
 We launched two containers using the